patcarrasco/EbolaNetworks/README.md

 ![image](https://user-images.githubusercontent.com/39533889/40403944-0e972920-5e23-11e8-80e4-517f488dfdba.png)\
 Normally distributed : W = 0.97896, p-value = 0.9576\
 AOV: F = 0.125, p = 0.736, No statistical difference
 ##### This is result is interesting.
-One would expect a higher case fatality rate resulting in a higher amount of deaths.
-This could be due to higher CFR rates being detrimental to viral success.
+One could expect a higher case fatality rate resulting in a higher amount of deaths.
+However, this lack of difference could be due to higher CFR rates being detrimental to viral success.
 A higher death rate could decrease the chances the virus has to infect another individual.

 ## Changing amount of treatment available in the community
 ![image](https://user-images.githubusercontent.com/39533889/40403948-1382bcf6-5e23-11e8-8be1-4916b890e3d3.png)\